nandorsieben/IPS/examples/readme.txt

 M.txt: matrix
 output.txt: coloring vectors of M-invariant polydiagonal subspaces

-=== File types created by post-processing.
-(The post-processing software is not available.) poset.pdf: lattice of M-invariant polydiagonal subspaces posetOrbit.pdf: poset of orbit classes of M-invariant polydiagonal subspaces summary.txt: summary of the information computed in post-processing in human-readable form
+=== File types created by post-processing:  (The post-processing software is not available.) poset.pdf: lattice of M-invariant polydiagonal subspaces posetOrbit.pdf: poset of orbit classes of M-invariant polydiagonal subspaces summary.txt: summary of the information computed in post-processing in human-readable form